Inflamed colon being bombarded by cold viruses

 Wondering about the microbiome

 As always (it’s my nerdy obsession), my mind goes to thinking about the microbiome, the unique blend of microorganisms that live on and in our bodies.
 When the microbiome is healthy, there are many different strains of bacteria, fungi, and even viruses that help our bodies do a number of things, from synthesizing vitamins and hormones to helping our digestion and overall immune functioning.
 But when the microbiome gets out of balance, we can get sick in any number of ways.
 Scientists are still figuring out all the ways the microbiome works (and how to fix imbalances), but there’s proof it plays a role in IBS.
-While we think about cold viruses mainly impacting our respiratory system, everything’s connected, and when I think about how a cold virus most likely upsets my overall microbiome, it makes sense that it could also impact my IBS symptoms.
+While we think about cold viruses mainly impacting our respiratory system, everything’s connected, and when I thought about how a cold virus most likely upset my overall microbiome, it made sense that it could also impact my IBS symptoms.

 Remedies for recovery

-For now, I’m following my tried and true remedies from a variety of sources (from mom to Mayo Clinic), including drinking lots of liquids (teas, soups, water, etc.), gargling with salt water for a sore throat, using saline nasal sprays, and using OTC medications like pain relievers or expectorants as needed.
+During that time, I followed my tried and true remedies from a variety of sources (from mom to Mayo Clinic), including drinking lots of liquids (teas, soups, water, etc.), gargling with salt water for a sore throat, using saline nasal sprays, and using OTC medications like pain relievers or expectorants as needed.

 Have you experienced more IBS symptoms when you have a cold?
 Got any cold remedies to share?
 Leave a comment below.